corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/key-concepts-transactions.md

 * A table of currency codes.

 You can achieve this with *attachments*.
 Transactions can refer to attachments by the attachment's [hash](https://www.investopedia.com/terms/h/hash.asp).
-These attachments are `.zip` or `.jar` files with content that the node can use when verifying a [smart contract](key-concepts-contracts.md).
+These attachments are `.zip` or JAR files with content that the node can use when verifying a [smart contract](key-concepts-contracts.md).

 ### Time windows